 The zodiac is made of 360 degrees.
 We measure the arc of a circle in – degrees, minutes, seconds.
-Vedic astrology/astronomy follows the true zodiac in which we calculate the precession/wobbling/tilt of the poles/earth.
-This correction is called Ayanamsha.
+Vedic astrology/astronomy follows the true zodiac in which we use a correction factor called the Ayanamsha.
 So Vedic mathematics is extremely accurate.

 First the year/Samvatsara.
 There is a cycle of 60 years each of them have names.
 This 60 yrs is the nearest possible for 5 cycles of Jupiter transit + 2 cycles of Saturn transit to coincide.
 (Their cycles coincide at 60yrs, as Jupiter takes 12 yrs to travel around the zodiac and Saturn takes 30 yrs.)
 A Vedic year finishes when both Moon and Sun are together in the same degree in Meen/Pisces.
 The day after this, is the start of the new year.

 Now there are two movements/Ayan of the Sun in this year.
 The apparent south ward movement of the Sun /Dakshinayan and the Uttarayan/North ward movement of the Sun.
 These are caused by the tilt of the axis of the earth.
 The Uttarayan period of 6 months is generally considered more auspicious for any activity.